filippo-fonseca/durat/README.md

 ## What is this?

-Durat is a functional JS/TS Node framework for opening the possibilities of what you can do with text.
+Durat is a functional JS/TS open-source Node framework for opening the possibilities of what you can do with text.

+Part of an experiment in the fields of universal grammar, language connotation, and linguistics.

 ## Initialization